codahale/veil/design.md

 #### ristretto255

-[ristretto255][r255-why] uses a safe curve, is a prime-order cyclic group, has non-malleable encodings, and has no co-factor concerns.
+ristretto255 uses a safe curve, is a prime-order cyclic group, has non-malleable encodings, and has no co-factor concerns.
 This allows for the use of a wide variety of cryptographic constructions built on group operations.
-It targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments.
+It targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments [@deValence2018].

 #### Xoodyak

-Xoodyak is a cryptographic [duplex][duplex], a relatively new cryptographic primitive that provides symmetric-key confidentiality, integrity, and authentication via a single object.
-Duplexes offer a way to replace complex, ad-hoc constructions combining encryption algorithms, cipher modes, AEADs, MACs, and hash algorithms using a single primitive.
+Xoodyak is a cryptographic duplex, a relatively new cryptographic primitive that provides symmetric-key confidentiality, integrity, and authentication via a single object.
+Duplexes offer a way to replace complex, ad-hoc constructions combining encryption algorithms, cipher modes, AEADs, MACs, and hash algorithms using a single primitive [@daemen2020; @bertoni2011].

-Duplexes have security properties which reduce to the properties of the cryptographic [sponge][sponge], which themselves reduce to the strength of the underlying permutation.
+Duplexes have security properties which reduce to the properties of the cryptographic, which themselves reduce to the strength of the underlying permutation [@bertoni2008].
 Xoodyak is based on the Xoodoo permutation, an adaptation of the Keccak-_p_ permutation (upon which SHA-3 is built) for lower-resource environments.
 While Xoodyak is not standardized, it is currently a finalist in the NIST Lightweight Cryptography standardization process.

 Like Ristretto255, it targets a 128-bit security level, lends itself to constant-time implementations, and can run in constrained environments.